KareemElnaghy/LogicCircuitsSimulator/README.md

 - Event-Driven Simulation
 - Error handling for invalid circuit descriptions

+## Data Structures

+To efficiently manage the components of the logic circuit, such as gates, wires, and input/output signals, we relied on four main data structures: priority queues, maps, vectors, and structs.

+### Priority Queue

+The main data structure used to implement the event-driven simulator was the priority queue.
+The queue here acts as an activity list that stores the active gates, making processing and outputting the gates very easy to implement and based on changing events.

+### Maps

+We used maps to store operator precedence as well as to store our logic gates’ expressions.
+We used maps here because they make it easy and efficient to access data given a specific key, which in our case, was the name of our component.

+### Vectors

+Vectors were used to store our inputs that we read from the circuit files, and to store the gates used for a given circuit.
+Moreover, they were used to store the input information that we read from the stimuli file which we used throughout the code.
+Also, vectors were used as temporary containers used for reading from the files.
+Vectors were used here instead of arrays because of their ability to be resized and for the ease with which elements can be added to or removed from them.

+### Struct

+We created a struct in the gate class called DataStruct which can store three attributes: a name, value, and timestamp.
+This struct is responsible for allowing us to store information on the events during our simulation such as changes in the input and changes in the gate outputs.

 ## Event-Driven Simulation

 This circuit simulator employs an event-driven simulation approach to model the behavior of logic circuits.
 In event-driven simulation, the simulator maintains a priority queue of events, where each event represents a change in the circuit's state, such as an input change or a gate output change.
 The events are processed in chronological order based on their timestamp.